Stackpole Quay to Barafundle Bay

 Image of Stackpole Quay at low tide

-SUP Wales also recommends that you paddle with a companion, and hold two forms of flotation such as the Leash attached from the board to the ankle, calf or waist, and also a Buoyancy Aid.
+Our team advises initiating your paddle approximately 1 hour before high water, allowing for a 2-hour adventure around and back.
+For a safer experience, SUP Wales recommends paddling with a companion and carrying two forms of flotation—a Leash attached from the board to the ankle, calf, or waist, along with a Buoyancy Aid.

 Stackpole Quay Car Park Postcode - SA71 5LS